supra-astra/rayt/README.md

 ## rayt

-A raytracer written in Rust.
+A simple raytracer written in Go.